A different sort of safari: rhino tracking in Northern Kenya

 Share article on

 This is a safari that has no comparison in the whole of East Africa.
-A unique experience at the cutting edge of African conservation.
+A unique experience at the cutting edge of African conservation located in Kenya.
 When Saruni was offered by Northern Rangelands Trust (NRT) and Sera Community Conservancy to run this project, we all felt that it was a defining moment for us as a company dedicated to the protection of land and wildlife for the future generations.
 A couple of years later, its success is setting a new benchmark in community and wildlife management.
 And guests regularly call it the highlight of their African safari.

 To track and find on foot black rhinos – one of the most endangered species on the planet – with the help of Samburu rangers and Samburu warriors in one of the most isolated and most beautiful un-spoilt areas of Africa, is truly a privilege that it is impossible to forget.
 For many of our guests, it is a life changing moment, not just the chapter of a holiday in Africa but a transformational one in a magical, remote paradise.